faintsun/StackCalculatorGBA/README.md

 - Right: move highlight to the right

 ## How to Run
-Open the BirdBounce.GBA file with a Gameboy Advance Emulator.
+Open the StackCalculator.GBA file with a Gameboy Advance Emulator.
 VisualBoyAdvance is recommended.

 ## How to Build
 Requirements: